The Evolution of Collaborative Document Editing

 The disadvantages of in-person document editing and collaboration are that you can only work with the ones around you and for a limited amount of time as everyone needs to be available simultaneously for it to happen.

-The review cycles with in-person collaborative editing of documents are usually longer because setting meetings, gathering everyone together, and clarifying issues in a room are tedious.
+The review cycles with in-person collaborative editing of documents are usually longer because setting meetings, gathering everyone together, and clarifying issues in a room is tedious.
 Teams across all domains have to spend a lot of their resources to keep this process running.

 As better communication tools became available for content teams, collaborative document editing became both asynchronous and distributed.
 Emails and video calls changed the way team members communicate and are still used among external teams to share information.